StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     man gzip

 3) The built-in manual is complete and authoritative but can be overly technical for the novice.
 There are however plenty of discussion groups online where Linux commands are explained.
 Just Google to find one you like.
+And of course ChatGPT etc. are usually very helpful.

 4) Always have your trusty cheat sheet to hand!